qql-art/qqlrs/README.md

 -   **Compatibility:** This implementation is entropy-compatible with the original, using the same RNG algorithms and sampling.
-A given QQL seed should look the same in both implementations (see "Fidelity expectations" for details).
+A given QQL seed should look the same in both implementations (see ["Fidelity expectations"][fidelity] for details).

 -   **Performance:** Between a faster core (sequential) implementation and support for **multicore rendering** of a single QQL, this renderer often runs 4–8× faster than the original.

 -   **Features:** This implementation has some additional knobs and dials, for speed, quality, flexibility, and fun.
-See "Features" below.
+See ["Features"][features] below.

 -   **Hackability:** This code is not obfuscated or minified.
 Structures and dataflow are explicit.
 There's no hidden or global state.
 Some components